luisccampo/peripheral_examples/readme_external.md

 # MCU Peripheral Examples #
 This repo contains simple peripheral examples based on emlib for Series 0 and Series 1 devices.

-## Reporting Bugs/Issues and Posting Questions and Comments ##

-To report bugs in the peripheral example projects, please create a new "Issue" in the "Issues" section of this repo.
-Please reference the board, project, and source files associated with the bug, and reference line numbers.
-If you are proposing a fix, also include information on the proposed fix.
-Silicon Labs engineers will address bugs and push them to the public repository periodically.

-Questions and comments related to the peripheral examples should be made by creating a new "Issue" in the "Issues" section of this repo.

 ## Supported Series 0 Devices ##
 - EFM32ZG
 - EFM32HG